Kaʻimi Fairbairn: College career

 Entering the 2015 season, the senior Fairbairn was 11 for 22 on field-goal tries of 40 yards or more.
 On October 3 against Arizona State, he made a 53-yard field goal, the first successful 50-plus yarder of his career after missing his first five.
-The kick cut the Sun Devils lead to 15–10 at the half, but the Bruins lost the game 38–23.
-In a 40–24 win over California on October 22, Fairbairn had a 55-yarder called off because UCLA was penalized for a false start.
+The kick cut the Sun Devils' lead to 15–10 at the half, but the Bruins lost the game 38–23.
+In a 40–24 victory over California on October 22, Fairbairn had a 55-yarder called off because UCLA was penalized for a false start.
 With seconds left in the first half, Mora was initially going to have the offense try a Hail Mary pass.
 However, Fairbairn was given another opportunity, which he converted for a UCLA record 60-yard field goal.
 It was the first 60-yard field goal in the Football Bowl Subdivision since 2012.
 On November 14, Fairbairn made four field goals against Washington State to set the Pac-12 record for most career points, breaking former Bruins kicker John Lee's previous mark of 390 (1982–1985).

-He finished the regular season having made 20 of 23 field goal attempts, including a perfect 16 of 16 from inside 40 yards and four from beyond 40.
-Fairbairn was awarded the Lou Groza Award, given annually to the nation's top college kicker.
-He was a near unanimous first-team All-American, earning first-team honors from all the official selectors except Sporting News, who named him to their second-team.
+Fairbairn finished the regular season having made 20 of 23 field goal attempts, including a perfect 16 of 16 from inside 40 yards and four from beyond 40.
+He was awarded the Lou Groza Award, given annually to the nation's top college kicker.
+Fairbairn was a near unanimous first-team All-American, earning first-team honors from all the official selectors except Sporting News, who named him to their second-team.
 However, he was only named second-team All-Pac-12.
-In the Foster Farms Bowl, he missed a 46-yard field goal in a 37–29 loss to Nebraska.
-His career ended with three straight misses, including previous failed attempts of 49 yards at Utah and 47 at USC.
+In the Foster Farms Bowl, Fairbairn missed a 46-yard field goal in a 37–29 loss to Nebraska.
+His career ended with three consecutive misses, including previous failed attempts of 49 yards at Utah and 47 at USC.